cybercongress/go-cyber/docs/run_validator.md

 ulimit -n 4096
 ```

-2. Make a system service, it will help you easily start/stop cyberd and run it in the background.
+2. Make cyberd a system service.
+This will help you easily start/stop cyberd and run it in the background.

 ```bash
 sudo nano /etc/systemd/system/cyberd.service